 - Higher conversion rates: If more people are completing a purchase after arriving on your site, that’s a good sign that your persuasion techniques are working.

 - Positive customer reviews: If customers are leaving positive reviews or feedback, it means they’re happy with their purchase and were convinced by your persuasive tactics.

 By keeping an eye on these indicators, you can start to get a sense of whether or not your persuasion techniques are having the desired effect.
 And if they’re not, you can adjust accordingly until you find the right mix of tactics that work for your business.

-If you want to increase the success of your ecommerce business, then it is well worth taking the time to learn about psychological persuasion and how you can use it to your advantage by persuading potential customers to take action.
+If you want to increase the success of your ecommerce business, then it is well worth taking the time to learn about psychological persuasion in business and how you can use it to your advantage by persuading potential customers to take action.
 When done correctly, persuasive techniques can be extremely effective in driving sales and conversion rates.
 Understanding how persuasion works is the first step in creating a persuasive ecommerce website.